Carroll County DUI Court Process

 What to Bring to Court

-To ensure a smooth and respectful court appearance, it's important to bring the following items:
+To ensure a smooth court appearance, bring the following:

 - Photo ID: Driver's license, passport, or other government-issued photo ID.